-- Academic Success Centers are located on seven campuses. - Free tutoring is available to all CTC students. - Tutoring is provided primarily in Anatomy & Physiology, English, Reading, and Math.
+- Academic Success Centers are located on seven campuses. - Free tutoring is available to all current CTC students. - Tutoring is provided primarily in Accounting, English, Math, Reading, and Sciences (Anatomy, Physiology, Physics, and Chemistry).
 Tutoring is offered in other subjects depending upon availability of tutors. - The Academic Success Centers also provide free online tutoring to students through an online tutoring service.
-For more information, visit our website. - Other resources available: placement testing preparation software, Anatomy/Physiology 3-D Models, TEAS Study Manuals, and Homework Assistance. - Almost all centers house a computer lab for students to use except Appalachian, Canton, Woodstock, and Marietta (which have a separate computer lab for student use).
+For more information, visit our website. - Other resources available: placement testing preparation software, Anatomy/Physiology 3-D Models, TEAS Study Manuals, and Homework Assistance. - Almost all centers house a computer lab for students to use except Appalachian, Canton, Woodstock, and Marietta (which have a separate computer lab for student use). - If students need assistance, email Success.Center@ChattahoocheeTech.edu or visit us a Success Center Answers vi.